 In 2005, I fell in love with a woman and moved across the country to be with her.

 AM I STILL DAD?

-A SERIES OF TERRIBLE MISTAKES
+A SERIES OF TERRIBLE ERRORS

 HOLDING ON TO HOPE

-After I lost her, I moved closer to my family.
-I met and married a supportive woman.
-I found a full-time job.
-I volunteer with the Cub Scouts.
-I go to church and counseling to try to cope with my past.
+It has been five years since I last saw my daughter.
+I’ve met and married a supportive woman and found a full-time job.
+I volunteer with the Cub scouts and go to church and counseling to cope with my past.